 These are just some basics.
 ESD can cause a host of nightmare scenarios including gas, fuel vapor and coal dust explosions as well as failure of electronic devices such as life-saving medical equipment.
 You can see that controlling ESD is important for many reasons.

 There are a number of companies that sell ESD protective garments and products as well as references such as American National Standards Institute (ANSI) and International Electrotechnical Commission (IEC) standards to help.

 Fun fact: Did you know humans can hear static between 2,000 and 3,000 volts, feel static above 3,000 volts, and actually see static at 5,000 volts?
 Those staticy party balloons may be funny, but damaged equipment?
 Not so much.
 If it’s too late and you’ve already got damage, you may still have options.

 Damaged industrial electronic equipment such as operator controls, power supplies, servo drives, and touch screens are often repairable.
 Repairs are usually more cost effective than purchasing new and sometimes, the ONLY way to go if you’ve got legacy equipment.
 Get your damaged electronic equipment evaluated by a qualified repair center to see if the damage is catastrophic or if repairs are possible.
 Evaluations should be free with no bench fees and the repair center should offer a warranty.

 About the Author: ACS Industrial Services is an independent industrial electronic repair center providing repair services for most all manufacturers.
-Repair services include servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, test equipment, light curtains, and much more.
+Repair services include servo drive repairs, AC/DC drives, VFD drives, servo motors, encoders, printed circuit board repairs, monitors and touchscreens, PLCs, test equipment, and much more.
 Our customer service team is available to answer your questions and help solve your industrial electronic repair problems.
 Legacy equipment can be repaired!
 RUSH Service is available.
 You can reach them by calling 800-605-6419.